 Dave is actively involved in music production and conducts bass seminars and music workshops for colleges, music schools, and musical instrument manufacturers.

-Past projects have included working on Colbie Caillat’s debut platinum-selling album “Coco” on Universal-Republic,Megan Nicoles cd “Escape”, the movie “What Happens In Vegas” the “Wild Hogs” Movie, Kenny Loggins’ “How About Now” release, and recently reuniting with renowned guitarist Carl Verheyen for a new CD and DVD filmed at Sweetwater Music Studios .View Dave’s credits →
+Past projects have included working on Colbie Caillat’s debut platinum-selling album “Coco” on Universal-Republic,Megan Nicoles cd “Escape”, the movie “What Happens In Vegas” the “Wild Hogs” Movie, Kenny Loggins’ “How About Now” release, and recently reuniting with renowned guitarist Carl Verheyen for the new CD “Sundial”View Dave’s credits →